ShehanGovinda/Chat_App/Readme.md

-This ia a Chat app.
+This is a Chat app.